a1regg/image-classifier/README.md

 3. gui.py
 PyQt6-based GUI for real-time image classification.
 Features:
-Drag-and-drop support for images.
+- Drag-and-drop support for images.
-File dialog for selecting images.
+- File dialog for selecting images.
-Displays predictions and the input image.
+- Displays predictions and the input image.

-Dependencies
+# Dependencies
 The project dependencies are listed in requirements.txt.
 Install them using the following command:

-bash
-Copy
-Edit
 pip install -r requirements.txt
 Key Dependencies:
 Python 3.9+